JetBrains/lincheck/docs/topics/testing-strategies.md

 Follow this structure of the stress test for the `Counter`:

-1. Create an instance of the `Counter` as an initial state.
+1. Create a new `Counter` instance as an initial state.
-2. List operations defined on the `Counter` and mark them with the `@Operation` annotation.
+2. List operations on the `Counter` and mark them with the `@Operation` annotation.
 3. Specify the stress testing strategy using the corresponding `StressOptions()` class.
-4. Invoke the `StressOptions().check()` on the testing class to run the analysis.
+4. Invoke the `StressOptions.check(..)` function to start the testing.

-The full code of the test will look like this:
+The code is presented below:

 ```kotlin
 import org.jetbrains.kotlinx.lincheck.annotations.Operation